versionone/vue/README.md

 ## Getting Started
 ### Step 1: Prerequisites
-Run `yarn run verify` to determine if you meet the above requirements.
+Run `npm run verify` to determine if you meet the above requirements.
 If there is an error, see below; otherwise proceed to Step 2.

 **Required Software**